If you asked the average joe today what he thinks about salad, ten to one odds are he says something about “healthy.”

-My school cafeteria had Pizza Day and Hot Dog Day, and, by the time I was a senior, when I was the one running to Aldi to grab the cheapest versions of buns and chips and candy bars for us to resell, I was never picking up greens or vegetables or even fruit.
-(Who would buy them, especially when they could get a giant Coke for less?)
+My school cafeteria had Pizza Day and Hot Dog Day.
+By the time I was a senior in high school, when I was the one running to Aldi to grab the cheapest versions of buns and chips and candy bars for us to resell, I was never picking up greens or vegetables, or even fruit.

-Besides that, salads were rabbit food – crunchy and raw, the sort of thing you needed to chomp at before you could swallow – and they couldn’t fill you up like the burgers we made on grill day or the bread-heavy pizzas each week, right?
+Besides that, salads were considered rabbit food – crunchy and raw, the sort of thing you needed to chomp at before you could swallow – and they couldn’t fill you up like the burgers we made on grill day or the bread-heavy pizzas we enjoyed each week, right?

 You’d eat salad if you were dieting.
-Or maybe if they went with your aerobics plan because, in the years of Richard Simmons’s dance moves and Suzanne Somers’s thighs, aerobics was a pretty big thing to do.
+Maybe they went nicely with your aerobics plan.
+In the years of Richard Simmons’s dance moves and Suzanne Somers’s thighs, aerobics was a pretty big deal.

-Of course, the ’80s were 30 years ago, I am still shocked to realize, and high school feels even farther gone than that.
+Of course, as I am still shocked to realize, the ’80s were over 30 years ago.
+And high school feels even further gone than that.

-While Tim and I were in Chicago recently, we spent a day with my friend Jackie who used to have a locker under mine, sometime in 1997 or ’98, I think, when she was in eighth grade and I was a sophomore at our small private school.
+While Tim and I were in Chicago recently, we spent the day with my friend Jackie who used to have a locker under mine, sometime in 1997 or ’98, I think.
+She was in eighth grade, and I was a sophomore at our small private school.

-We headed to Chipotle for lunch, and there three out of four ate big bowls of greens as our choice, not our punishment, of entrée, salads the sort of thing we actually like to eat.
+We headed to Chipotle for lunch, and there three out of four of us ate big bowls of greens.
+This was our choice, not a punishment, entree salads that comprised the sort of thing we actually like to eat today.

-So sure, salad’s come a long way in my lifetime, especially in my particular lifetime, where the me of 1994 and the me of 2014 have precious little in common by way of typical diet each week.
+So sure, salad’s come a long way in my lifetime.
+Me back in 1994 and today’s me have precious little in common in terms of what our typical diet consists of each week.

-We all know that there are salad restaurants, raw veggie buffets, entire sections of salads on most menus of most restaurants or, at least, at the ones where you sit down to eat.
+We all know that today there are restaurants wholly devoted to salad, raw veggie buffets, entire sections of salads on most menus at most sit-down restaurants.
 If you go to Google and type “salad,” there are over 21 million results brought up in less than a minute (781 million results in under a second as of the time of this update to my original article, in 2019).

-81% of Americans eat at least one bowl of leafy greens and fresh veggies a week, says the USDA.
-Most fast-food restaurants offer salads on their menus, catering at least in theory if not in actuality, to people looking for a healthier way to eat.
+Over 80% of Americans eat at least one bowl of leafy greens and fresh veggies a week, says the USDA.
+Most fast food restaurants offer salads on their menus, catering, at least in theory if not in actuality, to people looking for a healthier way to eat.

-The former me, the one with big bangs and braces and an affinity for clothes sold at Abercrombie, ate greens when I was forced to, when my mom put it on the table or when my peers were saying salad was a virtuous choice.
+The former me, the one with big bangs and braces, and an affinity for clothes sold at Abercrombie, ate greens when I was forced to, when my mom put them on the table or when my peers were first claiming salad was a virtuous choice.

 Some people are good at things like that; I’m not.
 So when I hear people talk about the health perks of salad, when I talk about the health benefits, I wonder if there’s something of a disservice going on.
 Leafy greens, like all fresh produce, are more than nutritious.

-Salad is more than low in calories and high in vitamins and minerals that make your body well.
+Salad is more than just low in calories, and high in vitamins and minerals that make your body well.
 Made with different veggies, fruits, legumes, grains, and fungi, they can also be delicious.

-When you find the right combination of textures and flavors, like a triple berry salad or a leafy sprouts salad with a sweet and spicy homemade vinaigrette, it doesn’t have to be a thing to get through; it can be a thing to savor.
+When you find the right combination of textures and flavors, like a triple berry salad or a leafy sprouts salad with a sweet and spicy homemade vinaigrette, it doesn’t have to be a chore to get through.
+It can be a thing to savor.